cgarbin/cot6930-natural-language-processing/assignment2/README.md

 perform in real life.

 This is where the test dataset comes in.
-It has been held back so far, to have a dataset that the classifer has never seen before.
+It has been held back so far, to have a dataset that the classifier has never seen before.

 To evaluate with a test dataset change the test options to `Supplied test set`, load the dataset and configure the class attribute (the same we are using for